Token Factory Tutorial

 Burning Tokens

-To enable seamless use of this token in EVM environments, we can create a pointer contract.
-This process results in an ERC20 token that can be imported and used in EVM wallets and applications.
+To enable seamless integration with EVM environments, you can create a pointer contract.
+This process generates an ERC20 token that mirrors your TokenFactory token.

-: The denomination of the token for which you want to create an ERC20 pointer.
+- DENOM: The token denomination.
 This should match the TokenFactory token you created.

 --from

-: The Sei address from which the deployment transaction is sent.
-This address must have enough balance to cover transaction fees.--evm-rpc
+: The Sei address sending the transaction (must have enough balance for fees).--evm-rpc

-: The endpoint URL for the EVM RPC interface of the Sei blockchain.
-This URL is used by theseid
+: The endpoint URL for the Sei blockchain's EVM RPC interface.

-To query the pointer contract address run the following command:
+After executing, query the pointer contract address with:

 exists: true